MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementDirectoryRoleAssignmentAppScope.md

 BODYPARAMETER <IMicrosoftGraphAppScope>: appScope
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-Read-only.
+This property is read only.
   - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-Read-only.
+This property is read only.

 INPUTOBJECT <IDeviceManagementEnrolmentIdentity>: Identity Parameter
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppScopeId <String>]`: key: id of appScope
-  - `[AppScopeId1 <String>]`: Usage: appScopeId={appScopeId}
   - `[AppleEnrollmentProfileAssignmentId <String>]`: key: id of appleEnrollmentProfileAssignment
   - `[AppleUserInitiatedEnrollmentProfileId <String>]`: key: id of appleUserInitiatedEnrollmentProfile
   - `[ApprovalId <String>]`: key: id of approval